IveeDev/issue-tracker/README.md

 ### 5. UI/UX

-- **Radix UI and Tailwind CSS:** Utilizes Radix UI components and Tailwind CSS for a clean, responsive, and aesthetically pleasing user interface, ensuring a seamless user experience.
+- **Radix-UI and Tailwind CSS:** Utilizes Radix UI components and Tailwind CSS for a clean, responsive, and aesthetically pleasing user interface, ensuring a seamless user experience.

 ## Tech Stack